Muhammad Ali Chamseddine: Early life

 Muhammad Ali Chamseddine was born in 1942 in Beit Yahoun, a village located in Bint Jbeil District in Nabatieh Governorate in Lebanon.
-He was raised in a Muslim family and used to listen to his grandparent's voices reciting Qur'an verses and Karbala'iyat which are poetic verses related to Ashura.
+He was raised in a Muslim family and used to listen to his grandparents' voices reciting Qur'an verses and Karbala'iyat which are poetic verses related to Ashura.
 Numerous poets inspired Chamseddine in his childhood including Al ma'arri, Abū Hayyān al-Tawhīdī, and Albert Camus.
-He read various poetry books that were found in his grandparent's library, which inspired him to start writing his own short stories at the age of twelve.
+He read various poetry books that were found in his grandparents' library, which inspired him to start writing his own short stories at the age of twelve.
 Then, he began writing short sayings and quotes and finally wrote his first poem at the age of fourteen.
 He would memorize French poetry on his way to Forn El Chebbak School where he studied and was the only one who passed his class and earned the French Brevet in 1985.